 Advanced Surgical Flap or Wound Surgery

 In certain cases, advanced muscle flaps or wound surgeries may be required to facilitate quick healing of wounds.
-Our board certified surgeons will coordinate surgical care if required.
+Our surgeons will coordinate surgical care if required.

 The best way to decrease swelling and promote healing of wounds in venous insufficiency or lymphedema patients.
 Our skilled staff will apply the boots, give you instructions, and stay in touch with you to maintain it well.